-Every four hours (cycle time depends on the amount of ferromagnetic contamination in the product flow), one magnetic grid will move left or right, followed by the other magnetic grid two hours later (half a cycle).
+Every 4 hours (cycle time depends on the level of ferromagnetic contamination in the product flow), the magnetic bar tubes will move to the left or right discharge channel.

-In this process, the magnetic bar tubes carry the captured ferrous contamination out of the product channel to the discharge channels.
+The magnetic bar tubes carry the captured ferrous contamination out of the product channel to the discharge channels.
 In the discharge channel the ferrous contamination will automatically fall off, as it is out of the magnetic field and therefore no longer attracted by it.